cloudmesh-community/fa18-523-84/paper/sensors.md

-Sensors
+Sensors :hand: fa18-523-84
 =======

 DS18B20 Temperature Sensor
 --------------------------

 The DS18B20 is a thermoresistive temperature sensor and can be found in many of the sensor kits referenced in this book.
 To set up the DS18B20 connect the jumper wires as shown in +@fig:ds18b20_setup.
 If you have an individual sensor instead of a sensor module you will need to use a 4.7k ohm resistor as shown in the diagram.
-The resistor allows the device to work properly and should be used to avoid damage to the component [@DS18B20_resistor].
+The resistor allows the one wire interface to work properly and should be used to avoid damage to the sensor [@DS18B20_resistor].
 If you have a DS18B20 module it may already include a resistor and you will not need to add another.
 Be sure to check before setting up your sensor.

 ![DS18B20 Setup](images/DS18B20_setup.png){#fig:ds18b20_setup}